DarrenRickard/ctf-writeups/TryHackMe/Overpass2-Hacked/README.md

 *(Note: HTTP transmits data in plaintext; however, in the real world, you are more likely to run into the encrypted version known as HTTPS as it is far more secure and keeps data private.)* <br>
 ![image](https://user-images.githubusercontent.com/85798849/222154541-e10bdb04-8dd1-46c6-8779-fb970c6bb297.png)
-Now that we only see HTTP traffic, we now see an interesting POST request which contains the URL of the page that the attacker uploaded the payload to. <br>
+Now that we've filtered for HTTP traffic, we now see an interesting POST request which contains the URL of the page that the attacker uploaded the payload to. <br>

 *(Note: An HTTP POST request is used to send data to a server to create/update a resource.)*